Smoking flags of Israel and Russia on black background (Photo by Allexxandar)

 Ezekiel the prophet in Ezekiel 38:21 (circa 585 BC)

 At the time, there arose a "group of traitorous Jews who had no regard for the Law" that allied themselves with Antiochus and practiced "Gentile customs" (1 Maccabees 1:11-15).
-Antiochus and his forces "brought in a group of traitorous Jews and installed them there [in the area north of the Temple]" (Daniel 11:30, 1 Maccabees 1:34).
-Mattathias and a "group of devout and patriotic Jews" fought against the apostate Jews and forced the survivors to "flee to the Gentiles for safety" (Daniel 11:32, 1 Maccabees 2:42-44).
+Antiochus and his forces "brought in a group of traitorous Jews and installed them there [in the area north of the Temple]" (Dan 11:30, 1 Maccabees 1:34).
+However, Mattathias and a "group of devout and patriotic Jews" fought against the apostate Jews and forced the survivors to "flee to the Gentiles for safety" (Dan 11:32, 1 Maccabees 2:42-44).
 Also, "Jason and his men went on slaughtering their fellow Jews without mercy.
 Jason did not realize that success against one's own people is the worst kind of failure" (2 Maccabees 5:6).
 And again, "the enemy forces were thrown into panic by a vision sent by God, who sees everything.
 In terror they began to run wildly about and many of them were wounded by the swords of their own men" (2 Maccabees 12:22).

 I will execute judgment on him with plague and bloodshed; I will pour down torrents of rain, hailstones and burning sulfur on him and on his troops and on the many nations with him.

 Ezekiel the prophet in Ezekiel 38:22 (circa 585 BC)